paulmorar/talktimer/README.md

 ## Contact

-For any questions or inquiries, please contact Paul Morar at paulmorar@example.com.
+For any questions or inquiries, please contact Paul Morar at paul@devpill.dk.